Iceland Women’s Laugavegur Thru Hiking Adventure Tour (August 10-16, 2023)

-Iceland Women’s Hiking Adventure Tour would-be participants are encouraged to have some mountain/elevation hiking experience.
+Women’s Iceland Thru Hiking Adventure Tour would-be participants are encouraged to have some mountain/elevation hiking experience.
 We walk 6-7 hours per day, or about 7-10 miles.
 Maximum elevation is 3,400 ft and is covered within the first two days of hiking.
 The third day is rolling with short, steep climbs.
 The final stretch is mostly flat with little elevation gain.
 The fifth day is hiking the trails around Thorsmork.
 The trails are foot paths with loose gravel, rocks, and sand.
-Excellent rain gear, hiking boots, and trekking poles are required for balance and stability because some parts of the trail have steep ascents and descents.
-Know your limits.
+Excellent rain gear, hiking boots, and trekking poles are required equipment you will need to invest in.
+Total accumulative elevation for the hike is 6000f over 5 days.

 - Share Iceland’s most famous hike with a fun group of women!